ggciag/mandyoc/docs/files/implementation.rst

 Viscous deformation
 *******************

-MANDYOC contains several rheology models that the user can choose for viscous deformation.
+*Mandyoc* contains several rheology models that the user can choose for viscous deformation.
 Among them, two will be discussed here.

 The ductile rheology can be simulated using the Frank-Kamenetskii approximation, following the formulation described by Solomatov and Moresi (2000) :cite:`solomatov2000`, where the viscosity is a function of the temperature :math:`T` as in the equation below.
-Such formulation was also used by Sacek (2017) :cite:`sacek2017` in an earlier MANDYOC version.
+Such formulation was also used by Sacek (2017) :cite:`sacek2017` in an earlier *Mandyoc* version.

 .. math::
     :label: frank-kamenetskii